Vai al contenuto principale

 Early childhood education and care services (ECEC, ages 0–6) in Italy—particularly those for children under the age of 3—have seen growth over time in both the availability of places and participation rates among young children, although more slowly than in other European countries.
 Significant socioeconomic and territorial disparities persist, however, which—together with other barriers to access—disproportionately affect participation among children whose parents face economic and employment disadvantages, social vulnerability, or have a migrant background.

-This is perhaps the most significant finding of a comparative study on ECEC services in France, Germany, England, Spain, and Italy, promoted by the Fondazione Agnelli and conducted by a group of national and international researchers, coordinated by Francesca Bastagli (Head of Research, Fondazione Agnelli) and Emmanuele Pavolini (Professor of Economic Sociology, University of Milan).
+These issues and policy responses are explored in a comparative study on ECEC services in France, Germany, England, Spain, and Italy, promoted by the Fondazione Agnelli and conducted by a group of national and international researchers, coordinated by Francesca Bastagli (Head of Research, Fondazione Agnelli) and Emmanuele Pavolini (Professor of Economic Sociology, University of Milan).
 The study—representing the first output of the broader multi-year “Zero Sei” program of the Fondazione Agnelli—was released today in a summary report titled A Good Start: ECEC Systems in Italy and Europe.

 The research stems from the awareness that the expansion and improvement of the quality of ECEC services are now strategic priorities for public policy in Europe.
 Three major issues are at stake in these efforts: